 Industry Analysis & Industry Trends

 The Computer and Peripheral Equipment Manufacturing industry is very competitive, as falling selling prices and low profit margins show.
-Demand for computers and peripheral equipment has been promoted by cheap prices and the release of new and enhanced products, computer software and applications.
-However, computer and peripheral equipment manufacturing has tended to shift to countries that have access to low-cost labour and efficient supply chains, which means that the number of firms and establishments in the industry has been falling.
+Demand for computers and peripheral equipment has been promoted by cheap prices and by the release of new and enhanced products, computer software and applications.
+However, computer and peripheral equipment manufacturing has tended to shift to countries that have access to low-cost labour and efficient supply chains, which means that the number of firms and establishments in the United Kingdom has been falling.

-The UK industry is expected to generate revenue of £1.1 billion in 2013-14, down 2.5% compared with 2012-13.
-The domestic market for computers and peripheral equipment is estimated to be £8.2 billion in 2013-14... purchase to read more
+The industry is expected to generate revenue of £1.1 billion in 2014-15, down 4.5% on the previous year.
+The domestic market for computers and peripheral equipment is estimated to be £8.4 billion in 2014-15... purchase to read more

-Industry Report - Industry Locations Chapter
+Industry Report - Starting a New Business Chapter

 This industry is estimated to have moderate barriers to entry.
 A large number of businesses in the industry have a low revenue base, which reflects low capital costs.
 However, many of these small entities are simple assembly operations.
 There can be high barriers to developing significant size and a value-added operation.

 Major brand owners usually spend significant amounts on R&D and marketing.
 However, UK computer and peripherals manufacturers are largely assembly operations that add little in-house technology content and tend to have limited reach and resources.
 In addition, computer equipment buyers are increasingly focusing on purchasing from well-known, reputed and financially strong companies... purchase to read more